hoerb1337/LLMmodel2text/README.md

 -- seaborn library: see this URL for information on how to install this library: https://seaborn.pydata.org/
 - Comments should enable you to understand their underlying logic

+####### How-to: Data set/open .bpmn-files #######

+- To open provided BPMN models as .bpmn-files you need a modelling tool
+- This thesis worked with Camunda Modeler: https://camunda.com/de/platform/modeler/
+- Other tools can be SAP Signavio, draw.io, ...